stingus/crawler/README.md

 ## Usage
 For exchange rates, run the `bin/exchange` command and for weather run `bin/weather`.
 The application checks if the DB schema is in place and it creates it if required.
 The data is stored in the `exchange` and `weather` tables.

-You might want to use a cron to run the scripts daily.
+You might want to use a cron to run the scripts.
+For the exchange rates, it's recommended to run the crawler after 11am UTC, when the NBR updates the numbers.
+The weather crawler can be ran on an hourly basis.

+#### Some tips on weather
+Yahoo Weather uses weather codes to describe the condition.
+There is a table called `weather_codes` with the code and the description.
+You can easily join the weather codes in the `weather` table with `weather_codes` to get a human readable weather condition.

 ## Schema migration
 The application maintains the schema automatically, by checking if the schema is valid before each run.